hashgraph/hedera-services/hedera-node/docs/exact-weight-tss.md

 ### The `HintsService` as a `RosterCompanionService`

 We first map the `HintsService` to the `RosterCompanionService` abstraction.
 At a high level,
-- The **primary state** of the `HintsService` consists of roster-scoped hinTS construction.
+- The **primary state** of the `HintsService` consists of a roster-scoped hinTS construction.
 Each includes a source roster hash; a target roster hash; the target roster mapping from node ids to hinTS party ids; a consensus time for the next aggregation attempt (if the construction is waiting on hinTS keys); the consensus time of the final aggregation time (if the construction is waiting for votes on preprocessing outputs); and finally, if the construction is complete, the hinTS aggregation and verification keys for the construction.
 To simplify connecting secondary state with primary state, each construction may also have a unique numeric id.
-- The **secondary state** of the `HintsService` is everything needed to facilitate deterministic progress on a construction; and in particular, for nodes that reconnect during the construction.
+- The **secondary state** of the `HintsService` is everything needed to facilitate deterministic progress on a construction; in particular, for nodes that reconnect during the construction.
 This likely includes,
 1. _Per construction size $M = 2^k$_ : For as many parties as possible, for party with id $i \in [0, M)$, the party's hinTS key; the node id that submitted that hinTS key; the consensus time the hinTS key was adopted in the ongoing construction; and, if applicable, a revised hinTS key the same node wishes to use in subsequent constructions of